 Email etiquette refers to the implicit code of conduct writers use when drafting emails.
 It can vary enormously according to the intended recipient, who can range from casual acquaintances to formal business readers, but the goal is always to promote clarity, impact, and a feeling of connection with the reader.
 Email etiquette incorporates every aspect of the email – including grammar, email style and presentation, any visuals included, and more – but the most important element of email etiquette is the text itself.

-Proper etiquette helps email writers retain control over messaging.
+1. Proper email etiquette helps writers retain control over messaging

 In this world of texting, tweeting, and emailing, language has changed, which isn’t unusual.
 I would argue, however, that because of all this texting, tweeting, and emailing, we’ve become much lazier in our language usage when writing business emails.
 For example, we’re much more likely to use a cliché or overused phrase because doing so is easy.
 To have proper business email etiquette, eliminating such words and phrases are essential.
 We may be allowing our readers to decide for themselves what the phrase means, which means that we’re not in control of the document.

-Proper etiquette helps email writers to avoid misunderstandings.
+2. Proper etiquette helps email writers to avoid misunderstandings

 Following directly from the previous point, writers who lose control of their emails cannot reliably predict the outcome from sending the messages.
-For example, an email aimed at a colleague or boss soliciting approval or agreement can backfire if the email leads to a misunderstanding based on phrasing the recipient doesn’t understand or understands differently from the writer.
-Precision and clarity in email writing is a crucial element of e
+For example, a business email aimed at a colleague or boss soliciting approval or agreement can backfire if the email leads to a misunderstanding based on phrasing the recipient doesn’t understand or understands differently from the writer.
+Precision and clarity in email writing is a crucial element of professional email etiquette.

-Proper etiquette communicates more than just the words of the message.
+3. Proper etiquette communicates more than just the words of the message

-Poor etiquette may inadvertently reveal the writer’s laziness in using a cliché or overused phrase rather than to spend the time and energy thinking of a more precise word or phrase.
+Poor email etiquette may inadvertently reveal the writer’s laziness in using a cliché or overused phrase rather than to spend the time and energy thinking of a more precise word or phrase.
 And what we’re seeing in business is a trend toward using words and phrases that mean nothing at all because they’re so overused.
-That’s why email etiquette is so important.
+That’s why email etiquette is so important, especially in the workplace.

 1: Avoid overused words and phrases